DevXT-LLC/ezlocalai/README.md

 `VOICE_WAIT_FOR_LLM_IDLE_TIMEOUT=60` controls the local race-safety timeout, and `VOICE_RELOAD_LLM_AFTER_GENERATION=false` controls eager restoration.
 It defaults to lazy restoration so native voice resources can fully unwind before the next text request reloads its LLM.
+Voice teardown explicitly closes the native model even while the request still owns its wrapper.
+An eager or subsequent restore first retries the exact context and GPU-layer residency used before the handoff, then uses the normal resilient fallback only if that known-good allocation no longer fits.
+Current context and GPU layers are visible in `model_lifecycle.loaded_llm_runtime` from `GET /v1/resources`.
 Service-specific `TTS_...` and `STT_...` forms of these variables override the shared values.
 In voice server mode, ezlocalai instead warm-loads the configured number of resident instances and reports that parallel capacity to the router.